Tucker Cawley

 Tucker Cawley is an American television comedy writer and producer, best known for writing episodes for Everybody Loves Raymond.
 He has also written for Men of a Certain Age, Parks and Recreation, Up All Night, and the short-lived Kelsey Grammer sitcom Hank.
 He has won three Emmy Awards, including the 2003 Emmy for Outstanding Writing for a Comedy Series.

 Career

-He is a 1986 graduate of Gonzaga College High School in Washington, DC and a 1990 graduate of the University of Virginia, where he was a member of Theta Chi social fraternity.
-Cawley broke into television as an intern for the Psychic Friends Network and a personal assistant to Roseanne and Tom Arnold.
+He is a 1986 graduate of Gonzaga College High School (Washington, DC) and a 1990 graduate of the University of Virginia.

-Everybody Loves Raymond episodes

-This is a list of Everybody Loves Raymond episodes written or co-written by Cawley.